With energy prices going up, there are a few steps you can take to reduce the expense of heating and cooling your home in Roanoke.

 Tune-Ups: One way to manage energy expenses is to schedule yearly maintenance.
-Furnace maintenance and AC maintenance helps your heating and cooling units operate correctly and efficiently.
+Furnace maintenance helps your heating and cooling units operate correctly and efficiently.
 Operating filthy HVAC units could result in lower efficiency and damage to your equipment.

 High efficiency: If you’re in the market for a new HVAC system, think over getting a high-efficiency system.
 They’re created to decrease your energy expenses and conserve natural resources.
 When selecting a new home comfort system, look for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the higher the efficiency and savings.